Non-Markovian dynamics under time-translation symmetry

-This property implies that the Davies map obeys time-translation symmetry.
+This property implies that the Davies map obeys time-translation symmetry, however there are key differences in the two approaches.

 The Davies construction includes first a weak coupling limit assumption (Born), justifying the second order perturbation treatment.
 Followed, by a renormalization of the time, associated with the Markovian assumption, and finally imposes the secular approximation, leading the GKLS structure.
 It is illuminating to compare these well studied approximations to the thermodynamically motivated postulates, Sec. \ref{sec:framework}.